kshedden/cscar_terminal/background.md

 and the [Linux kernel](https://en.wikipedia.org/wiki/Linux).
 Combining Linux with the tools produced by the [GNU project](https://en.wikipedia.org/wiki/GNU_Project) results in a usable UNIX-like system.
-Apple adopts a UNIX-like foundation for [MacOS](https://en.wikipedia.org/wiki/MacOS).
+Apple adopts a UNIX foundation for [MacOS](https://en.wikipedia.org/wiki/MacOS).

-By 2010 UNIX variants became the main OS running the cloud (web applications, commercial database systems, social media, etc.)
+By 2010 UNIX variants became the main OS running the cloud (search, web applications) as well as commercial information systems (databases, etc.).

 What's in store for late 2010's and beyond?
 [Virtual machines](https://en.wikipedia.org/wiki/Operating-system-level_virtualization),